Shadow Edge Tools

 Example

-• Apex 30% rule.
+• 30% consistency example.
 You make $1,000 on day 1, then $0 on days 2-5 (no trades).
 On day 6 you make $5,000.
 Total: $6,000.
-Day 6 is $5,000 / $6,000 = 83% — fails the rule.
-You'd need additional profitable days to dilute the spike.
+Day 6 is $5,000 / $6,000 = 83% — if your account has a 30% best-day rule, you'd need additional profitable days to dilute the spike.

 Related terms